huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 - Step 1.
 Cancel the image sharing with user B. For more details, see [Canceling the Image Sharing](https://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0032087324.html).
 - Step 2.
 Disassociate the shared FPGA image from the private ECS image.

-User A needs to log in to the FPGA Elastic Cloud Server, run a fis disassociation subcommand to disassociate the shared FPGA image from the private ECS image.
+User A needs to log in to the FPGA Elastic Cloud Server, run the fis disassociation subcommand to disassociate the shared FPGA image from the private ECS image.
 <pre>
 [root@ ~]# fis fpga-image-relation-delete --fpga-image-id 4010b39c5d4**********f2cf8070c7e --image-id 404223ca-8**b-4**2-a**e-d187****61bc
 Success: 204 No Content